salmanhilabi/googleApi/README.md

 # googleApi
-Simple Landing Page with Google Map
+Simple Landing Page with Google Map.
+NOTE: there is no API Key so just add API Key in script.